 Proposals may be submitted only by members of the faculty in the Department of Applied Mathematics and Statistics.
-Students, faculty, and alumni are eligible for funding with the sponsorship of such a faculty member.
+Students, alumni, and faculty, including faculty from alternative universities, are eligible for funding with the sponsorship of such a faculty member.

 Proposals should be brief, preferably no more than two single-sided pages, and provide itemized expense estimates.
 Proposals may be submitted at any time.
-Proposals must be emailed to Meghan Tully, by email (a Word or PDF file attached) or submitted in hardcopy in the department’s administrative office in 100 Whitehead Hall.
+Proposals must be emailed to Susan Setzer, by email (a Word or PDF file attached) or submitted in hardcopy in the department’s administrative office in S404 Wyman Park Building.

 A proposal should be a clear concise description and justification of the project, travel, equipment, etc. to be funded.

 The proposal must include an itemized list of estimated expenses.
-For travel, provide separate estimates for hotel, meals, conference registration, airfare, local transportation, rental car, parking, etc. It is advisable to overestimate expenses slightly to make sure the grant will cover the total cost of the project.
+For travel, provide separate estimates for hotel, meals, conference registration, airfare, local transportation, rental car, parking, etc. According to the university policy, meals must be reimbursed on a per diem basis.
+It is advisable to overestimate expenses slightly to make sure the grant will cover the total cost of the project.
 Alternatively, a small amount may be listed under “Miscellaneous” to make sure that the grant will cover the total cost of the project.

 If the proposal is for travel to a conference or workshop, the proposal should include the URL for the conference website, for use by the committee in verifying details of the proposal.

-A proposal must be submitted to Meghan Tully, either by email to [email protected] or by hardcopy to her mailbox in Whitehead Hall 100.
+A proposal must be submitted to Susan Setzer, by email to [email protected] or by hardcopy to S400 Wyman Park Building.
 Do not submit proposals or send copies of a proposal to Duncan Committee members or anyone else who is not to be funded by the proposal.
-If submitted by email, the proposal should consist of a single document, either in the body of an email with no attachments, or as an attached Word or pdf file.
+If submitted by email, the proposal should consist of a single document as an attached Word or pdf file.
 Otherwise, the processing of the proposal may be delayed.

 Every student that is funded by the Duncan Fund to travel to a conference is required to present a student seminar before the conference.
 The proposal for such travel must be submitted at least 6 weeks before the start of the travel, to allow time for the scheduling and presentation of the seminar.

-Proposals submitted to Meghan Tully are first reviewed for appropriateness and completeness by the committee chair.
+Proposals submitted to Susan Setzer are first reviewed for appropriateness and completeness by the committee chair.

 An inappropriate or incomplete proposal will be returned to the proposer, with a message indicating the problems with the proposal.